apike/allenpike.com/_posts/2024-07-31-pushing-the-frontier.md

 The basic idea here is to make a product that will be more useful when the models get way better.
 Do that, and the rising tide should lift you as you go.

 Given this, Y Combinator startups building on AI (which is most of them, reportedly) are often advised that even current AI models aren’t quite powerful enough for their product to work well, that’s okay.
-The theory is that when the next big model comes along, teams that were previously pushing the limits of the frontier models will be poised to make the best use of the new capabilities.
+The theory is that when the next big model comes along, teams that were previously pushing the limits of the frontier models will be prepared to make the best use of the new capabilities.

 Put another way: in tech, building for an impending future is reasonable.